prernaadvani/whatsprernacooking/_posts/2020-12-08-baked-falafel.md

 * In a medium sized mixing bowl, add chickpeas, red onion, garlic, parsley, mint, salt, 1/4 cup panko, 1 tablespoon of avocado oil, juice of lemon, cumin, coriander, cayenne (if using), paprika (if using), and cilantro (if using).
 Using a potato masher, mash everything together until you get a mostly smooth consistency, with the occasional chickpea chunk.

-* Add the flour, and mix until incorporated.
+* Add the flour and mix until incorporated.

 ![_config.yml]({{ site.baseurl }}/images/baked falafel/baked falafel 2.png)